mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 - Also go through General channel feedback and create issues or other follow ups
 - Review Sean's Querydown document
 - Figure out a "backlog grooming" process and go through and organize GitHub issues and milestones
+- Figure out a "PR review" template that includes product considerations, etc. - maybe also a checklist for who "owns" different parts of the codebase / product.
+- Figure out guidelines to write better issues.
+- Figure out how to write up and communicate a better public product roadmap.
 - Ensure our team workflow is up to date on the wiki
 - Set up CRM in Mathesar to track contacts
 - Follow up with various people who've helped me over the last few months